OCPDemos/WhatTheHack/027-DevOps with GitHub/readme.md

  - [Challenge 9](./Student/challenge09.md) - GitHub Packages
     - Needs to be simple and straightfoward

-## Ideas
-Kevin does odds.
-Will does even.

 ## Prerequisites
 - Your own Azure subscription with Owner access
 - [Visual Studio Code](https://code.visualstudio.com)